tomarraj008/NeurIPS2018Notes/README.md

     - (Biased view) The SQuAD dataset isn’t perfect, but it has been the definitive task during 2016-2018.
         - Manning initially opposed the idea of Turkers generating questions *knowing* the answer already.
         - It did hit the sweet spot.
 Good progress has been made, and is possibly extendable to other applications.
-    - In VQA, such a dataset doesn’t seem to exist, but GQA could be one!
+    - In VQA, such a dataset doesn’t seem to exist, but GQA could be one.
 - **The grounding question**
     - I’m not a philosopher, but...
-        - The more you think about it, it becomes a very confusing question!
+        - The more you think about it, it becomes a very confusing question.
         - Meaning as denotation.
 Yes.
 But...
     - But the problem becomes circular if you start incorporating multi-modal signals!
         - Wittegenstein’s use-based representation could also be grounding. (???)